jbandlow/nb_hugo_exporter/README.md

 ---
 ```
 along with any other metadata you've specified.
 To set metadata, go to Edit ->
-Edit Notebook Metadata from your notebook, and add
+Edit Notebook Metadata from within your notebook, and add
 ```
 "hugo": {
   "key1": value1,
   ...
 }
 ```
-with whatever keys and values you wish to appear in the head of your document.
+with whatever keys and values you wish.
+The `title` value will default to the
-Note that `title` will default to the notebook filename with snake\_case
+notebook filename with snake\_case replaced by Initial Caps.
+All auto-generated
-replaced by Initial Caps.
-All auto-generated values (`title`, `date`, and
+values (`title`, `date`, and `draft`) can be overridden in the notebook
-`draft`) can be overridden in the notebook metadata.
+metadata.

 The resulting markdown will contain the following hugo shortcodes:
 ```